 |Jana Goss||Holly Beaumier||Levy Park Youth Center||Maple Park Afterschool Participants|

 Canines for Clean Water was created to encourage citizens to be responsible pet owners and to protect our waterways by properly disposing of pet waste.
 When left on the ground, bacteria, viruses, and parasites found in pet waste can be transported directly to creeks, streams, and rivers through stormwater runoff.
 As you can imagine, that can have negative impacts on water quality and human health.
 Picking up after your pet is not just a courtesy, it's the healthy and environmentally sound thing to do.

 Storm Drain Marking

-The FDSC is looking for volunteers to mark storm drains in the City of Florence, Florence County, and Darlington County.
+The FDSC is looking for volunteers to mark storm drains in the City of Florence, City of Darlington, Florence County, and Darlington County.
 Storm drains lead directly to waterways so it is important to warn people not to put anything down a storm drain.
 Your group can help by marking storm drains in your neighborhood.
 We will provide your group with the markers, adhesive, safety vests, and educational door hangers.
-For more information about the storm drain marking program, contact Terasa Young.
+For more information about the storm drain marking program, contact Terasa Lott.